Hishmann/LazyLS/README.md

 # LazyLS

 Terminal program for people who want a constant view into the files present in their current working directory of their terminal.
-It uses **ANSI VT100 escape sequences** for custom terminal rendering and **Tmux** for the split terminal linked to the main Terminal.
+It uses **ANSI VT100 escape sequences** for custom terminal rendering, **Tmux** for the split terminal linked to the main Terminal, and Google Tests for implementing Unit tests.

 The program is still currently in development and is close to completion.